 3. Cost of food and drinks in Laos

 The food in Laos was good, though not my favorite in Southeast Asia.
 But maybe I didn’t eat the right dishes or didn’t find the right spots.
-Anyway, it wasn’t expensive (if you don’t eat too much Western Food, that always triples the price for dinner?.
+Anyway, it wasn’t expensive!
+That is, if you don’t eat too much Western Food, that always triples the price for dinner;-).

 On an average day we spent 214.000LAK / €24 / $27 on food and drinks.
 Total costs for food and drinks were 2.996.000LAK / €336 / $378.

 4. Cost of activities in Laos